 There is only one experience you will ever have – yours!
 You may rise to exalted states of transcendent bliss, only to find yourself cranky and unmotivated an hour later.
 You may miss the best party on the playa, only to enjoy a simple evening with an old friend.
 That art project didn’t turn out as planned, and you are left rebuilding while your friends are out adventuring.
 All of these experiences are needed.
 When you trust the energetic system of yourself, you find that none of these states are random.
 They all fit into the magnificent ecology of you.

 Integrating experiences is as important as having them.
 Contracting is as necessary as expanding.
 You will always be missing out on other people’s experiences.
 Don’t miss out on yours too!

 As veteran Burners can tell you, personal growth often happens at Burning Man whether you want it to or not.
 Some people are dragged kicking and screaming into the next stage of their personal or relational development.
 Taking charge of your personal growth isn’t just a good idea, it can also save you the pain of involuntary evolution.

 Now, go on . . . find those dusty cracks in the fabric of reality.
 We look forward to joining you in getting the most personal growth out of exploring them!

 Steve Bearman, Ph.D. – Founder of the Interchange Counseling Institute in San Francisco, Steve is a counselor, social justice educator, and workshop leader.
 In addition to teaching counseling and coaching trainings, he has led workshops on community building, relationships, sexuality, polyamory, gender role conditioning, death, and spiritual practice.
-This is Steve’s first burn.
+This is Steve’s second burn.